Hospitality and Catering courses

 What will I do on this course?

-Production chef’s work as part of a team in time-bound and often challenging kitchen environments, for example; schools, hospitals, the Armed Forces, care homes and high street casual dining or pub kitchens.
+Production chefs work as part of a team in fast-paced and often challenging kitchen environments - for example, schools, hospitals, the Armed Forces, care homes and high street casual dining or pub kitchens.

 How will I be assessed?

 You’ll do a knowledge test at each milestone meeting.

 On completion of this apprenticeship you can progress to become a chef de partie or senior production chef.

 You don’t need any formal qualifications but you will be assessed to ensure you are proficient in English and maths at Level 1.